top of page

 State Representative 2023-present

-In her first term in the House, Representative Galvin was very supportive of the university as a member of the House Finance Committee and the University Subcommittee.
+In 2023, during her first term in the House, Representative Galvin was very supportive of the university as a member of the House Finance Committee and the University Subcommittee.
 Her positive interaction with university students is very much appreciated.

 Representative Galvin voted No on the House version of the operating budget.
 The House version was not balanced since the House lacked the 30 votes (23-17) needed to use the state’s Constitutional Budget Reserve.
 Representative Galvin voted Yes for the Senate version which offered a balanced state budget and passed the House 26-14.